riccardoscalco/Pykov/README.md

 ###Chain class

 The `pykov.Chain` class inherits from `pykov.Matrix` class.
-The dict `key` is a tuple of states, the dict `value` is the transition probability to go from the first state to the second state.
+The dict `key` is a tuple of states, the dict `value` is the transition probability to go from the first state to the second state, in other words pykov describes the transitions of a Markov chain with a *right* stochastic matrix.

 #### Chain methods